cloudmesh/client/docs/source/commands/command_register.rst

 ----------------------------------------------

 Please only use the quickstart if you know hat you are doing, otherwise, read the manual.
-We assume you have acces to the specific clouds that you like to access.
+We assume you have access to the specific clouds that you like to access.
 On a terminal say::

     cm register remote kilo

-to register the futuresystems kilo cloud
+to register the FutureSystems kilo cloud

     cm register remote juno

-to register the futuresystems juno cloud (this cloud will be disabled soon, so please transition to kilo).
-More information about the futuresystems cloud can be found at
+to register the  juno cloud (this cloud will be disabled soon, so please transition to kilo).
+More information about the cloud can be found at

 * https://portal.futuresystems.org